- 1 Article Summary: Moving back to the UK

 It may be wise to dispose of assets with significant unrealized gains or restructure investments before returning to the UK.
 Timing is everything.

-For effective strategies to minimize your taxes and optimize overall wealth explore our ‘Wealth Management for UK Expats’ page.
+For effective strategies to minimize your taxes and optimize overall wealth explore our ‘wealth Management for UK expats page.

 Split-Year Treatment & Double Taxation Agreements (DTAs)